 Because most boomers have yet to make the jump from personal social media use to professional.
 The perception of social media being synonymous with lack of productivity is one that is sticking with them, but it doesn’t have to.

-This blog focuses on the why and how to get baby boomers on social and engaging in employee advocacy.
+This blog focuses on the why and how to get baby boomers on social media and engaging in employee advocacy.

 Why Invest Getting Boomers On Social?